archusXIV/mpv-playlists-manager/README.md

 ```

 ## Please update your mpmrc file on each release
-When upgrading mpm, a ~/.config/mpm/mpmrc.diff will be created so you can merge new additions.
+When upgrading mpm, a ~/.config/mpm/mpmrc.diff will be created so you can merge new additions, some of them are crucial...

-## New in version 1.6-6
+## Changelog
+- As we use ncmpvc or any other mpv interface, the main window will change if our settings are yes/no or empty (see below).
 - fixed some bugs when quiting while mpv is running.

-## recent additions
+## Recent additions
 - Mpv terminal user interface can be used to pick & choose playlist items while mpv is running.

   Such as: